turbot/steampipe-plugin-aiven/docs/index.md

   # You can connect to Aiven using one of options below:

-  ## Use API Token authentication
+  ## Use API Key authentication
-  # `api_token` (required) - Create an authentication token in the Aiven Console for use with the Aiven CLI or API.
+  # `api_key` (required) - Create an authentication token in the Aiven Console for use with the Aiven CLI or API.
   # To learn more about using authentication tokens, refer to https://docs.aiven.io/docs/platform/concepts/authentication-tokens
-  # Can also be set with the AIVEN_API_TOKEN environment variable.
+  # Can also be set with the AIVEN_TOKEN environment variable.
-  # api_token = "oGAxUvrjAdL3QBhWnaJI67Pc9P0rPDzDfhykzVfBYPlmvVH8WdJMKaeVKzcrl4CnyXpjiaKJCCNT+OkbpxfWdDNqwZPngS"
+  # api_key = "oGAxUvrjAdL3QBhWnaJI67Pc9P0rPDzDfhykzVfBYPlmvVH8WdJMKaeVKzcrl4CnyXpjiaKJCCNT+OkbpxfWdDNqwZPngS"

   # `user_agent` (optional) - Aiven user agent
-  # Can also be set with the AIVEN_USER_AGENT environment variable.
   # user_agent = "aiven-go-client/v1.2.0"

   ## Use User authentication
   # `email` (required) - Aiven user email
-  # Can also be set with the AIVEN_EMAIL environment variable.
   # email = "test@turbot.com"

   # `password` (required) - Aiven user password
-  # Can also be set with the AIVEN_PASSWORD environment variable.
   # password = "test@123"

   # `user_agent` (optional) - Aiven user agent
-  # Can also be set with the AIVEN_USER_AGENT environment variable.
   # user_agent = "aiven-go-client/v1.2.0"

   ## Use MFA User authentication
   # `email` (required) - Aiven user email
-  # Can also be set with the AIVEN_EMAIL environment variable.
   # email = "test@turbot.com"

   # `password` (required) - Aiven user password
-  # Can also be set with the AIVEN_PASSWORD environment variable.
   # password = "test@123"

   # `otp` (required) - Google authenticator OTP for Aiven
-  # Can also be set with the AIVEN_OTP environment variable.
   # otp = "123456"

   # `user_agent` (optional) - Aiven user agent
-  # Can also be set with the AIVEN_USER_AGENT environment variable.
   # user_agent = "aiven-go-client/v1.2.0"

   ## If no credentials are specified, the plugin will use Aiven CLI authentication